 Cigar News: Villiger Announces Cuellar Black Forest

-Cigar News: Villiger Announces Cuellar Black Forest Villiger Chairman of the Board Heinrich Villiger grew up near the Black Forest, which gets its name from the hundred mile stretch of large pine trees, which block the sunlight from reaching the forest ground.
+Cigar News: Villiger Announces Cuellar Black Forest Chairman of the Board Heinrich grew up near the Black Forest, which gets its name from the hundred mile stretch of large pine trees, which block the sunlight from reaching the forest ground.
 This along with fog creates an eerie ambiance, creepy enough to have inspired some legends of werewolves, haunted monasteries, castles, and ancient Celtic cemeteries.
 German based authors, the Brothers Grimm based many of their dark fables on the Black Forest.

-The Villiger Cuellar Black Forest comes in four sizes.
+The comes in four sizes.
 MRSP is $7.80 to $8.40.
-Robusto 5 x 48, Toro Gordo 6 x 54, Churchill 7 x 50, Torpedo 6.25 x 52.
+Robusto 5 x 48, Gordo 6 x 54, 7 x 50, Torpedo 6.25 x 52.